evkx/evkx.github.io/content/guides/vehicletypes/_index.md

 ## Crossover

 Crossovers blend SUVs and hatchbacks, combining an SUV's spaciousness with a hatchback's maneuverability.
-They are smaller than SUVs, making them lighter and more fuel-efficient than SUVs.
+They are smaller than SUVs, making them lighter and more fuel-efficient.
 Crossovers typically have a higher ride height than hatchbacks and come with all- or four-wheel drive options.
 They are ideal for families needing a spacious and versatile vehicle but don't need an SUV-size EV.
 Manufacturers and others often use the terms SUV and crossover interchangeably, and there is no clear rule when an EV becomes an SUV and not a crossover.
-In the EVKX database, we typically consider EVs shorter than 450cm a crossover.
+In the EVKX database, we typically consider EVs shorter than 450 cm a crossover.
 [See all Crossovers in the EVKX EV database](https://evkx.net/evsearch/?sortOrder=Name&evType=Crossover)

 {{< sitefiguresized thumb="models/jeep/avenger/avenger/exterior_2_st.jpeg" width="1920" height="1280" title="Jeep Avenger crossover" >}}

-## Sport-Utility Veichle (SUV)
+## Sport-Utility Vehicle (SUV)

-SUVs or Sport Utility Vehicles are a type of vehicle that combines the features of a truck and a car.
+SUVs or Sport Utility Vehicles combine the features of a truck and a car.
 They are typically larger and heavier than other cars and have a higher ground clearance, making them ideal for off-road driving.
 SUVs come in various sizes, from compact to full-size, and are known for their spacious interiors and powerful engines.
 They are also available in four-wheel or all-wheel drive, making them suitable for driving in different terrains and weather conditions.
 In the last ten years, SUVs have taken more and more of the market.
 SUVs come in different sizes.
-EVKX.net consider all SUVs shorter than 480 cm a small SUV, 480 and up to 520 cm a mid-size SUV and SUVS larger than that a Full-Size SUV.
+EVKX.net considers all SUVs shorter than 480 cm a small SUV, 480 and up to 520 cm a mid-size SUV, and SUVs larger than that a Full-Size SUV.

 [See all SUVs in the EVKX EV database](https://evkx.net/evsearch/?sortOrder=Name&evType=SUV)